chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell-protocol.md

 # Protocol for segmentation workflow

-## Launch napari, and import your image
+## Launch napari and import your image

 - Begin by importing an image to be analyzed.
 You may either drag and drop your image directly into the napari viewer, or locate it on your computer using the menu **File >> Open**.